joshearl/backbone.neighbors/readme.md

 ## Usage

 Include the `backbone.neighbors.js` file after Backbone on your page.
-Call the `next` and `previous` methods with the current list item:
+Call the `next` and `previous` methods, passing in the current list item:

 	var nextItem = myCollection.next(currentModel);

-## Planned Features
-- Fix bug: Throws error when initializing collection with an array of models; need to handle `reset` method gracefully
-- only set neighbors if { neighbors: true } is passed
-- fire event when neighboring items are changed
-- update neighbors when sort order is changed
-- fix undefined error when setting property on first item in the collection
-- getting an error stating that Object doesn't have a `set` method when deleting items from collection; suspect that somehow neighbor properties are getting set to `{}`